joseconti/woo-redsys-gateway-light/readme.txt

 Requires at least: 4.0
 Tested up to: 5.6
 Donate link: https://www.joseconti.com/cursos-online/micropatrocinio/
-Stable tag: 2.1.0
+Stable tag: 3.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 WC requires at least: 3.0
 WC tested up to: 4.8

-Add Redsys Gateway to WooCommerce.
+Add Redsys Gateway and BIZUM to WooCommerce.
 This is the Lite version of the official WooCommerce Redsys plugin at WooCommerce.com

 == Description ==